sugarverse/sugarverse.github.io/4_0_1_sugar_match_game.md

 # Sugar Match - the first game

 Explore our first play-to-earn mobile game in PvP or PvE mode.
 Choose a NFT Avatar then play against your opponents on a match 3 board game throughout the planet.
 Experience the sugar match alone or earn special rewards together with your guild.

-‍
-Available in: Free-to-Play and Play-and-Earn
+Available in: Free-to-Play and Play-and-Earn.

 ---